 OfficeRnD Partnership Program

-The OfficeRnD Partnership program aims to create an ecosystem of partners, who can support flex space operators, landlords, and property managers in the setup and operation of flexible workspaces.
+The OfficeRnD Partnership program creates an ecosystem of partners who support flex space operators, landlords, and property managers in setting up and running flexible workspaces.

-We plan to partner with more consultants, technology vendors, and proptech companies to build a dedicated OfficeRnD Community.
+We partner with consultants, technology vendors, and proptech companies to build a dedicated OfficeRnD community.

-If you are interested in being part of the partnership program please contact us at [email protected].
+If you are interested in being part of the partnership program, please contact us.

-You can sign up for the waiting list at flexworld.io
+You can sign up for the next edition at flexworld.io.

 OfficeRnD 2021 Roadmap Updates

-The core focus of the OfficeRnD product team for the rest of 2021 includes:
+At the event, the OfficeRnD product team shared its focus for the rest of 2021:

-• More updates coming to OfficeRnD Marketplace to improve vendor management capabilities and options to integrate POS systems.
+• More updates to OfficeRnD Marketplace, to improve vendor management and add options to integrate POS systems.

-• Plans to add additional integrations and extensibility into the system including Accounting, Wifi, CRM, and Access control inside the mobile app.
+• Plans to add more integrations and extensibility, including Accounting, WiFi, CRM, and Access control inside the mobile app.

-• Multi-country and Multibrand management improvements.
-The ability to centralize administration of your multi-county or multi-brand portfolio.
+• Multi-country and multi-brand management improvements, to centralize administration of a multi-country or multi-brand portfolio.

 Q&A Session from the event